 We will open to sell our Certified Organic blueberry plants on the following schedule.
-After November 10th, we'll determine a new schedule.
+After November 17th, we'll determine a new schedule.
 We anticipate selling plants for the next two to three weeks, depending on the weather and the number of people who show up.

-Friday, November 8: 10-4:00
+Friday, November 15:10-4:00

-Saturday, Nov.
-9: 10-4:00
+Saturday, Nov.16: 10-4:00

 Sunday, Nov.
-10: Noon-4:00
+17: Noon-4:00

 I have secured a mini excavator for removing plants.
-Our varieties include Blue Crop (by far the majority; these will be dug throughout the transplanting season), Reka (the New Zealand variety), Spartan and Duke.
+Our varieties include Blue Crop (by far the majority; these will be dug throughout the transplanting season), a few Reka (the New Zealand variety), a few Spartan, and Duke.
 (Rekas, Spartans, and Dukes bloom about two weeks earlier than Blue Crops.)
 We take cash or checks, not debit or credit cards.
 For pre-dug plants we need to charge $20 to cover the cost of the equipment and fuel.
 If you want to dig them the cost will be $10 each.
 Some tools are available, and your chosen plants can be carried from the field via tractor, so you don't have to haul them.

 Plants will be offered regardless of weather, as they need to be transferred within the dormancy weather window, and before the ground becomes too hard.
 The soil is so beautiful around the plants that when you raise them from the ground nearly all the soil falls from the root structure; this means the plants will be bare root.
 You may take a three-to-five-gallon bucket of soil with you to seat the plants in your location.